AnkKumarGupta/gsoc_2026_human_ai_assessment_task1/README.md

 ## Task 1: Optical Character Recognition of Printed Sources

 This repository contains the solution and experimental methodology for Task 1 of the GSoC 2026 assessment.
-The goal is to accurately transcribe 18th-century Spanish historical documents.
-Some of the key challenges werenavigating challenges were obsolete typography (e.g., the long 's' (ſ)), interchangeable 'u'/'v' usage, faded ink, and human-transcriber editorial conventions.
+The goal is to accurately transcribe 18th-century Spanish historical documents given in specific dataset folder.

 ---